-Packing cubes are both time savers and space savers, Simmons says.
-“Not only does it keep everything super-organized, you can absolutely fit more in your bag or suitcase as a result.”
-She’s tried every packing technique she could think of, from tight folding to rolling every single item, but nothing works as well as the cubes.
-“Cubes kind of work like mini compression sacks … once you get everything in it, things just fit around each other in the bag perfectly.”
+With travel once again possible for lots of folks whose wanderlust has been cramped by the pandemic, if your packing skills are feeling a bit rusty, may we suggest the humble packing cube?
+Packing cubes are both time-savers and space-savers, says Aly Simmons, a store manager at REI.
+“Not only do they keep everything super-organized, you can absolutely fit more in your bag or suitcase as a result.”
+She’s tried every packing technique she’s come across, from tight folding to rolling every single item, but nothing works as well as the cubes.
+“Cubes kind of work like mini compression sacks … Once you get everything in it, things just fit around each other in the bag perfectly.”

-We spoke with Simmons and four other travel experts and packing enthusiasts about the best packing cubes for every type of traveler — and how to use them.
+To help convince you, we spoke to Simmons, Kamer, and seven other travel experts and packing enthusiasts about the best packing cubes for every type of traveler — and how to use them.
 Here are their picks.

-Two of our experts called out Eagle Creek’s three-pack of packing cubes.
+Multiple experts called out Eagle Creek’s packing cubes.
 “I now use them on every trip to save space and stay organized,” says Christina Guan, a travel blogger for Happy to Wander.
-She says she’s tested six different packing cubes and “Eagle Creek’s Pack-It Cubes have by far been the best, looking like new even after years of traveling.
+She says she’s tested six different kinds of packing cubes and “Eagle Creek’s Pack-It Cubes have by far been the best, looking like new even after years of traveling.
 While you’ll no doubt find cheaper options out there, they usually succumb to wear and tear.
-All of them did the job fine but started to rip or zippers would get jammed after a few uses.”
-Kamer’s favorite cubes are also Eagle Creek.
+All of them did the job fine but started to rip, or zippers would get jammed after a few uses.”
+Kamer’s favorite packing cubes are also from Eagle Creek.
 With them, he says, “You will become the Frank Gehry of luggage interiors.”

 “In my family, packing cubes provide a wonderful way to keep our individual clothes separated in a large shared suitcase,” says Micki Kosman, a travel blogger at the Barefoot Nomad.
 She says cubes “make it a breeze to find small items like electronics chargers and cables, underwear, socks, or scarves in a crowded suitcase,” but they are also a great way to organize larger items like pants, tops, and coats.
 “These cubes come with a mesh top, so you can see the contents easily, and they’re lightweight, so they don’t add extra weight to your suitcase.
 I’ve used mine on almost every trip I’ve taken over the past three years, and they’re still in perfect condition.”